Dono7/MinesweeperJS/doc/GetStarted.md

 ```
 ## Reveal a cell

-The 'clic on a cell' action is called 'reveal' here.
+The 'click on a cell' action is called 'reveal' here.
 To reveal a cell, you can do it by 2 differents ways.
 - Specify the index as if the grid was a unique array (for example, index 14 is the cell[1][5] on a cell 9x9 )
 - Specify the X and Y coordinates of the cell (for example, 1 and 5)